CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receivers.md

         receivingFacilityName: LT-PDH
         receivingFacilityOID:
 ```
-* In the above example, the jurisdictional filter searches the `ordering_facility_state` field in the report for anything
+* In the above example, the jurisdictional filter uses FHIR path to check if the patient or Test performer
-that matches the code LT.
+are in the state of LT. `%performerState` and `%patientState` are shorthand FHIR paths defined in `metadata/tables/local/fhirpath_filter_shorthand.csv`
 * Filters can be applied to the organization or receiver.
 For more information on filters see:
 (https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/universal-pipeline/route.md)
 * In addition, there is the translation section, which specifies the output format that will be sent to the receiver.
 Currently, we have three formats available:
     - HL7
-    - CSV
     - FHIR
+    - CSV (Not yet implemented)

 * The quality filters verify that test results have the minimum fields required by most public health jurisdictions.
 * Those fields are made adjustable to be customized per jurisdictional specifications.
 * These filters are applied by default to the receiver and set in code.